-Why you might want to ignore everything I post on this blog:
+Why you might want to ignore everything I post on this blog, part 2:

 Join over 320,000 readers.
 Get a free weekly update via email here.